 Marshall Distinguished Lecture Series

-Visitor parking is available in the Apache Blvd Parking Structure.
+Visitor parking is available in the Fulton Parking Garage.
+Standard parking rates apply and attendees are responsible for any parking fees incurred.
 There are no tickets for the event and no RSVP is required.
 Seating is limited and doors will open at 6:30 p.m.
 If you have any additional questions, please call 480-965-2779.

 The Jonathan and Maxine Marshall Distinguished Lecture Series brings to ASU nationally known scholars concerned with promoting culture through the humanities and a better understanding of the problems of democracy.
 This annual free public lecture is funded with a gift from Jonathan and Maxine Marshall.